Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

    <img
       src="/case-study/photos/buildingCB_OneServer.png"
       className="diagram"
-      alt="Architecture Diagram with API Gateway"
-      width="35%"
+      alt="Illustration of clients connecting to a single server" width="35%"
    />
-   <figcaption align="center">Figure 4.1: Single-Server Connections</figcaption>
+   <figcaption align="center">Single-Server Connections</figcaption>
 </figure>

-However, as traffic on this one server increases, computing resources will eventually reach their upper limit.
-This will increase the latency of the server’s response time and cause the server to crash if more resources are not allocated.
+We hosted our WebSocket application on a server with 0.25 vCPU and 0.5 GB of RAM.
+When we exceeded 4,000 concurrent users, CPU utilization was nearing 70%, which is AWS’s recommended threshold for scaling.
+Beyond this point, server response times could increase, and the risk of crashes becomes higher without additional resources.
 Moreover, relying on a single server introduces a single point of failure.

 ### Scaling Complexities with Multiple Servers

-As user traffic and server load grow, the infrastructure must adapt in real time.
-Making our infrastructure horizontally scalable allowed for dynamic scaling but also introduced complexities and trade-offs.

 #### Scalable Servers

-The first step to this was to replace our single application server with a dynamically scalable one to build a horizontally scalable architecture.

-Our solution was to use AWS Elastic Container Service (ECS) with AWS Fargate.
+We used AWS Elastic Container Service (ECS) with AWS Fargate to set up our infrastructure for horizontal scaling.
 Containers are lightweight, portable units that package an application and its dependencies.
 These containers are created from images, which are snapshots of the application environment, including the code, libraries, and system settings.

 ECS is an orchestrator—it manages the number of containers running at any given time.
 ECS monitors server load and decides when to scale up or down accordingly.
 Fargate is a compute engine that eliminates the need to provision and manage servers by creating serverless containers on demand.
 It allows us to define a Docker or Elastic Container Registry image (our WebSocket server by default) and creates a container with a pre-specified operating system.